smartcontractkit/chainlink/contracts/src/v0.8/l2ep/README.md

 ### Testing Conventions and Methodology

-By convention, each testing file should end in `.t.sol` (this has no effect on Foundry, but it is a standard that other projects have also adopted).
+By convention, each testing file should end in `.t.sol` (this is a standard that other projects have also adopted).
 Each testing file in this folder follows a similar structure.

 ```text
 TestFile.t.sol